MDMC.trajectory_analysis.observables package

 MDMC.trajectory_analysis.observables.fqt.calculate_rho(positions: ndarray, Q_vectors: list) Generator[ndarray, None, None][source]

-Calculates t dependent number density in reciprocal space for all Q vectors
+Calculate t dependent number density in reciprocal space for all Q vectors.

 As rho is the sum of the contributions for all of the specified Q vectors, these Q vectors should have the same Q value.